 PMI Economic Snapshot

-Economic conditions continue to fluctuate for project management community
+Economic measures indicate a mixed outlook for the project management community

-Organizations in Asia Pacific and, to some extent EMEA, performed better in this quarter in terms of fewer cancellations/delays of projects and professional development activities.
-Latin America is showing signs of improved conditions though as more projects are being restarted that had previously been cancelled.
-And significantly more organization in Latin America than North America restarted professional development activities that had previously been cancelled.
+Organizations in Latin America had more cancelled/delayed projects and professional development activities than those in North America, Asia Pacific, and EMEA.
+However, Latin American organizations are showing signs of improved conditions as more projects are being restarted that had previously been cancelled.
+And significantly more organization in Latin America than all other regions restarted professional development activities.

 View more details of the Economic Snapshot Trends.

 The PMI Economic Snapshot Survey is sent to a random global sample of 2,500 PMI members and credential holders on a quarterly basis.
 Beginning in Q1 2013, 500 additional PMI members and credential holders from Latin America are included to obtain a higher representation from that region.

 Please direct questions about the study to firstname.lastname@example.org.